dev-bootcamp-2019/final-project-colinmccrae/README.md

 ## App Description
 This app is a very simple betting app, based around a coin flip (heads or tails).

-The user is able to select how much they would like to bet, and whether they think the result will be heads or tails.
+The user can select how much they would like to bet, and whether they think the result will be heads or tails.

 The information for the bet is saved on a block on the blockchain.

 In a future block, the same user can come back and evaluate their bet to see if they won.
 The result is randomly generated based on the hash of the block in which the user requests their bet is evaluated.

-If the bet wins, an event is triggered and the user received twice the value of his or her bet back.
+If the bet wins, an event is triggered, and the user received twice the value of his or her bet back.
 If the bet loses, only an event is triggered.

-## How To Set Up For Evaluation
+## How to Set Up for Evaluation
-### Pre-requisits
+### Pre-requisites
  It is presumed that the evaluator has the following applications already installed:
 + Git
 + NPM (Node Package Manager)